korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 You can get something different, but that's fine, and I'll explain it soon.
 What is that?
-Well, the code in the toString method in Object class, prints out the classname (which in our case is Student), followed by an at sign, then the hashCode of the object.
+Well, the code in the toString method in Object class, prints out the class name (which in our case is Student), followed by an at sign, then the hashCode of the object.
-A hashCode is an integer, that is unique to an instance (in the currently executing code).
+A hashCode is an integer that is unique to an instance (in the currently executing code).
 When an instance is created, it's assigned a hashCode, and that hashCode is what can tell us if our multiple references are pointing to a single instance.
 It's a mechanism for comparison, in other words.